How can I learn to meditate?

 You can take also take classes online or on cd, contact yoga or wellness centers, or look for a mindfulness-based stress reduction class, often offered in hospitals or by therapists.

-You can read my series Practicing Peace, which covers mindfulness practices, self-connection, and how to meditate.
+You can read my FREE e-book Practicing Peace, which covers mindfulness practices, self-connection, and how to meditate.

 As always, feel free to contact me if you’d like more specific information.
 I will try to help!